NotMatthewGriffin/pterodactyl/README.md

 ### Test command

-With the prerequisites out of the way you can test pterodactyl with the following: `deno test --allow-run`.
+With the prerequisites out of the way you can test pterodactyl by running the following in this project's root directory: `deno test --allow-run`.